Read most compost guides, and you’ll be advised you need size to compost effectively.

 In an ideal world, the weather would be warmer, but there’s not too much you can do about it!

 As mentioned, I used a lawnmower to chop up the compost material.
-It would be interesting to see if the compost process speeded up if the material was chopped up with a food processor to get an even smaller amount.
+It would be interesting to see if the composting process sped up if the material was chopped up with a food processor to get an even smaller amount.

 One thing that seems to have slowed things down is the blue toilet roll.
-This gathered together in clumps, and is decomposing slower than the organic material.
-Shredded paper might work better.
+This gathered together in clumps and is decomposing slower than the organic material.

-For future experiments, it would be interesting to compare how it works with and without compost accelerator.
-It might also be interesting to see how compost fares without worms, although given these wriggly helpers can remove pathogens such as E-Coli (source: Science Daily), I might leave out that experiment.
+For future experiments, it would be interesting to compare how it works with and without a compost accelerator.
+It might also be interesting to see how compost fares without worms, although given these wriggly helpers can remove pathogens such as E-Coli and antibiotic-resistant bacteria, I might leave out that experiment.